EraldyHq/kubee/resources/charts-archive/README.md

 ## About

-This directory contains `kube-x` charts archived.
+This directory contains `kubee` charts archived.
 No more used.